q66/cffi-lua/docs/introduction.md

 **The caching advice from LuaJIT does not apply here.** LuaJIT suggests to cache only namespaces, without caching C functions themselves, as it has a JIT engine that can optimize these out into direct calls.
-We have no such thing, and each namespace index call has its own overhead.
-Calls don't concern us;
-they are always indirect, or well, they have to go through Lua before getting to `libffi`.
+We have no such thing, and each namespace index call has its own overhead (it has to retrieve the symbol).
+Calls don't concern us; they are always indirect, or well, they have to go through Lua before getting to `libffi`.

 Therefore, it is advisable to cache function handles when you can.

 ```
 -- definitely do this
-local foo = ffi.C.foo
+local foo = cffi.C.foo
-local bar = ffi.C.bar
+local bar = cffi.C.bar
 local baz = function(a, b)
     return foo(a) + bar(b)
 end